 PTES organises a Hedges for Dormice project nationally which involves studies of hedges in identified dormouse ‘hotspots’, across the country in key areas.
 There are 5 such PTES hotspots in Devon (North Devon, East Devon, Teignbridge/east Dartmoor, South Dartmoor and South Hams).
-Help surveying Devon hedges as part of this project is needed.

 Rob Wolton has studied dormouse nests found on his Devon farm.

 R Wolton (2009) Hazel dormouse Muscardinus avellanarius (L.) nest site selection in hedgerows

 National ‘nut hunt’ surveys took place in 1993 and 2001, administered by PTES.
 A further national survey, The Golden Great Nut Hunt, took place in 2009-2010.
 See above for description of nibbled nuts.
 The aims of the repeated nut hunt surveys were to visit previous sites and find new sites.
 There are approximately 120 nut hunt sites across Devon.
 Help surveying sites is welcomed.

 The discovery that hazel nuts are nibbled in a characteristic way, so can be used to determine dormouse presence, was made by HG Hurrell in Devon.
 Elaine Hurrell carried out the first modern dormouse survey.